maviola5/angular_gulp/README.md

     $ npm install
     $ gulp watch

-Make sure you have both node.js and git installed and a global install of gulp...and ruby sass gem
+Make sure you have node.js, git installed, a global install of gulp...and ruby sass gem

 Get the party started...